face-hh/webx/README.md

 cargo run
 ```

-# Register website
-Please follow [How to code a Buss site](https://facedev.gitbook.io/bussin-web-x-how-to-make-a-website/) for a better visual guide.
+## Website registering

+> [!NOTE]
+> Again: This is just a summary, full docs can be found at the [WebX official documentation](https://facedev.gitbook.io/bussin-web-x-how-to-make-a-website). **Please head to the docs for a better and more visual guide.**

-So you wish to publish a website to Web X?
+So, you wish to publish a website to Web X?
 Great!
 Let's go through the rules:

 1. If your website contains Not Safe For Work material of any kind, it will be removed.
 2. If your website contains frequent racial slurs, references made in bad faith to tragic events, racism towards other races, or anything of that kind, it will be removed.